 For the Organ Donation and Transplantation sector, a licence will authorise corporate bodies or individuals to carry out licensed activities.

-You can change your licensable activities or premises at any time.
+You can vary your licence at any time.
 To do this, you will need to apply for a licence variation.
 Your application needs to be approved before you implement any changes.

 To change any details about your licence, please refer to guidance on licence variations.